caroldaniel/42sp-cursus-minirt/README.md

 All of this makes miniRT the PERFECT project to end our cursus syllabus of C. It stretches our limitations and makes us even more anxious to delve into C++ in the next project.

+### Code Organization: Structures and Types
+#### Tuples: Points and Vectors
+To represent points and vectors in 3D space, we have defined a `t_tuple` structure.
+It consists of three floating-point values (`x`, `y`, and `z`) to store the coordinates of a point or the components of a vector.
+We use this structure to represent positions of objects in the scene as well as the directions of rays.

+#### Colors
+To represent colors in our ray tracer, we have defined a `t_color` structure.
+It consists of three floating-point values (`red`, `green`, and `blue`) that range from 0.0 to 1.0, representing the intensities of the respective color channels.
+By combining these color channels, we can accurately represent and manipulate the colors of objects and light sources in the scene.

+#### Rays
+We use a `t_ray` structure to represent a ray in our ray tracer.
+It consists of an `origin` point and a `direction` vector.
+The origin represents the starting point of the ray, typically the viewer's position, while the direction indicates the path that the ray follows.
+Rays are essential for determining the interactions between light and objects in the scene.

+#### Intersections
+In order to track intersections between rays and objects in the scene, we have defined an Intersection structure, called `t_x`.
+This structure contains information about the intersection point, such as the distance along the ray and the object that was intersected.
+We store these intersections for further calculations, such as determining the visible objects and calculating lighting effects.

+#### Camera
+To simulate a virtual camera within our ray tracer, we have implemented a `t_cam` structure.
+This structure includes parameters like the camera's position, the direction it is facing, and the field of view.
+It allows us to generate rays originating from the camera's position and passing through each pixel of the image plane, enabling the rendering of the scene from the desired perspective.

+#### Lights
+We have created a `t_light` structure to represent light sources in the scene.
+It contains properties such as the light's position and intensity, which determine how the light interacts with objects and affects their appearance.
+By considering the positions and intensities of lights, we can calculate the illumination and shading of objects in the scene.

+#### Objects
+In order to represent different types of objects in the scene, such as **spheres**, **planes**, **cones**, and **cylinders**, we have defined the structure `t_object`.
+This structure contains properties like type, position, orientation, and material properties that define how the objects interact with light rays.
+They allow us to create and render diverse scenes with various geometric shapes.

+#### Functions and Algorithms
+Throughout our entire program, we have implemented various functions and algorithms to handle calculations and operations related to ray tracing.
+These functions include ray-object intersection, lighting calculations, shading models, and rendering algorithms like Phong Reflective algorithm and Perlin distortion effect.
+Each function plays a crucial role in simulating the behavior of light and producing visually accurate images.

 ---